 Does the following image look familiar to you?

-Most websites, such as LinkedIn or Instagram, hide their data behind an auth wall/login wall.
+Most websites, such as LinkedIn, hide their data behind an auth wall/login wall.
 That's especially true when it comes to social platforms like Twitter and Facebook.
 When a website implements a log wall, only authenticated users can access its data.

-So, to crawl sites that adopt a login wall, your crawler must first have access to login cookies.
-The values contained in the cookies are sent as HTTP headers.
-This means that you can retrieve the values by looking at a request in the DevTools after logging in.
+So, to crawl sites that adopt a login wall, your crawler must first have access to those cookies.
+The values contained in them are sent as HTTP headers.
+After logging in, you can retrieve the values by looking at a request in the DevTools.

 Note that, in this case, you must have valid credentials for your target website if you want to scrape it.